 How it works

 If you have Enhanced 911 (E911), when you dial 911 your telephone number and location are automatically sent to the 911 operator during the call.

 A power outage in either the network or in your home could affect your ability to dial 911.
 A battery backup can be installed in your XFINITY Voice modem to provide additional hours of service during a power outage.
-Call 1-888-972-1261 to purchase a battery.
+Visit Purchase a Battery for Your XFINITY Voice Phone Modem for more information on purchasing a battery.
 (Backup batteries are not available for purchase from Comcast by Unlimited Select customers.)

 (Click here for more information on your battery backup, or click here for information on how to stay connected during a storm.)